 - Why they were treated.

-This information allows dairy farmers and food animal producers to know when it is safe for treated animals and food products made from treated animals to enter the food supply.
+This information allows dairy farmers and livestock producers to know when it is safe for treated animals and food products made from treated animals to enter the food supply.

-The government’s win against the Washington state dairy farm and its owner is a win for FDA and food safety.
+The government’s win against the Washington state dairy farm and its owner in 2011 was a win for FDA and food safety.
 As highlighted by the District Court’s rulings, systems to prevent animals with illegal tissue residues from being sold for food are critical to a safe food supply.
-The court’s rulings also highlight the importance of adequate treatment records.
+The court’s rulings also highlighted the importance of adequate treatment records.

-By working together, FDA, dairy farmers, and food animal producers make sure potentially harmful food doesn’t reach the mouths of consumers.
+By working together, FDA, dairy farmers, and livestock producers can help make sure potentially harmful food doesn’t reach the mouths of consumers.

 United States of America v.
 Rhody Dairy, L.L.C., and Jay L. De Jong